 ATT, HTT, and Listening Tests

 In this test series, you will apply the skills used with the Horizontal Tracking Test, the Airplane Tracking Test, and you will also respond to given numbers when called, just like in the 3-Digit and 5-Digit Listening Tests.

 Emergency Scenario Test

-In the last test, you are required to perform the horizontal tacking and airplane tracking tasks, but are also required to enter an “emergency code” on the keyboard, when required.
+In the last test, you are required to perform the horizontal tacking and airplane tracking tasks but also expected to enter an “emergency code” on the keyboard, when needed.

 As you can see, these pilot aptitude tests all combine to create a very accurate measurement of whether or not you have what it takes to be an Air Force pilot.
-With the combination of reflex, memory, and natural targeting abilities, the Air Force can easily determine if you have the natural ability to fly a combat aircraft.
+With the combination of reflex, memory, and natural targeting abilities, the Air Force can quickly determine if you have the innate ability to fly a combat aircraft.
 Although civilian pilot aptitude tests differ, all pilot aptitude tests have one thing in common- they are impossible to study for.
-No knowledge of avionics is required above a simple understanding, and that is where these aptitude tests really shine.
+No knowledge of avionics is required above a pure understanding, and that is where these aptitude tests shine.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.